4GeeksAcademy/master-python-programming-exercises/exercises/003-area_of_right_triangle/README.md

 ```
 ## 💡 Hints:

-+ If you don't know how to start solving this exercise, please, review the theory for this lesson: https://snakify.org/lessons/print_input_numbers/
++ If you don't know how to start solving this exercise, please review the theory for this lesson: https://snakify.org/lessons/print_input_numbers/

 + You may also try step-by-step theory chunks: https://snakify.org/lessons/print_input_numbers/steps/1/